herofilo/StormCat/StormCat/README.txt

 		- File summary info
 	- Asset Search Result view:
 		- Double-clicking a row (asset) opens up a new form with the full contents of the addon the selected asset belongs to.
+		- Contextual menu: new items:
+			- Display report for addon
+			- List contents of the addon (see above)
 		- Reports about extern decals referenced
 	- Bug fixes:
 		- Addon Content Report: some minor fixes